Bucky Dent: Non-baseball work

 In 1979, Dent posed for a pin-up poster.
 That year he also appeared in the TV movie Dallas Cowboys Cheerleaders, portraying a wide receiver who was the love interest of one of the cheerleaders.
 He also appeared in the September 1983 issue of Playgirl magazine wearing a swimsuit.

 In 2014, Dent made a cameo as a father in the feature film Walt Before Mickey.

 Personal life

-He now lives in Bradenton, Florida, with his wife, Angie Aberson, with whom he eloped in November 2019.
+Dent lives in Bradenton, Florida, with his wife, Angie Aberson, with whom he eloped in November 2019.

-His wife, Marianne, died on October 22, 2015; they were the parents of twin children, Cody and Caitlin.
-He also has two children with his ex-wife, Karen “Stormie” Neale, Scott and Stacy.
+His second wife, Mary Ann, died on October 22, 2015; they were the parents of twin children, Cody and Caitlin.
+He also has two children with his first wife, Karen “Stormie” Neale, Scott and Stacy.
+That marriage ended in divorce.

 One of his daughters, Caitlin, played softball at North Carolina State from 2010 to 2013, and was an assistant coach for the Hofstra softball team during the 2015 season, while Cody Dent played baseball at Florida.